 You must demonstrate how you meet the essential criteria for the placement as outlined in the person specification.
-Please clearly tell us that you meet the education requirements, you will have completed the second year of your course by the end of the 2024/25 academic year and that you are eligible to complete a placement year.
+Please clearly tell us that you will have completed the second year of your course by the end of the 2024/25 academic year and that you are eligible to complete a placement year.
 Tell us what school you are attending, about your courses and the work associated with them.